chocolatey/choco-wiki/Installation.md

 ## NuGet Package Manager Method

-When you have Visual Studio 2010 and the NuGet extension installed, you can simply type the following three commands and you will have Chocolatey installed on your machine.
+When you have Visual Studio 2010+ and the NuGet extension installed (pre-installed on any newer versions of Visual Studio), you can simply type the following three commands and you will have Chocolatey installed on your machine.

  `Install-Package chocolatey`
  `Initialize-Chocolatey`